Information Architecture Definition

 Types of Information Architecture and Website Architecture Examples

-2. Labeling systems use a few words or less to represent multiple pages or an ample amount of information.
+Labeling Systems use a few words or less to represent multiple pages or an ample amount of information.
 For example, a navigation tab may say, “Services,” and when you click on the tab, it shows the names of all the services your business offers.

-3. Navigation systems is how the content is placed or organized that guides the user through the site.
+Navigation systems are how the content is placed or organized that guides the user through the site.
 For example, the button “Contact Us” is clearly placed by the call to action (CTA) and when pressed, it brings the user directly to the contact us form.

-4. Searching-systems is offering a search box for the user to quickly look-up what information or product they want to see.
+Searing systems are offering a search box for the user to quickly look up what information or product they want to see.
 This is beneficial when your website has an abundant amount of products or data that could cause difficulty to locate.

-Overall, website information architecture focuses on creating a site that increases user satisfaction by structuring content in a way that makes interaction and navigation simple and effective.
+Overall, website information architecture focuses on creating a site that increases user satisfaction by structuring content to make interaction and navigation simple and effective.